 - Developing and carrying out symptom tracking

 - Training all community members on Columbia’s health policy and guidance

-- Supporting COVID-19 testing, contact tracing, quarantine, and isolation
+- Supporting COVID-19 vaccination, testing, contact tracing, quarantine, and isolation

 - Sharing information in a prompt and consistent manner